 People Scrutiny Committee Place Scrutiny Committee Performance and Overview Scrutiny Committee Public Services Scrutiny Committee To scrutinise policy and services To scrutinise policy and services To scrutinise the ongoing To constructively challenge delivered to adults, children and delivered to residents that performance of all Council (where powers allow) the work young people that promotes promotes community safety and services and ensuring that the and effectiveness of strategic their health, education and well- well-being and supports Cabinet is held to account. partnerships (including the being and can include scrutiny sustainable, resilient Public Service Board) and other of the following: communities.
 To scrutinise the Council's public service providers to delivery against its corporate ensure public accountability of Education (schools and adult To ensure that policy and objectives, corporate risks and collaborative services, value for learning), Additional Learning services are responsive to the to conduct budget monitoring money and improved outcomes Needs, Pupil Support needs of businesses and visitors for all services. for people in Monmouthshire.
 Services, Learning Disability and promote economic activity.
 Services.
-Scrutiny also includes the To influence the decisions, Safeguarding vulnerable This can include scrutiny of the following: policy and practice of public adults and children, children following: service providers by gathering in care.
-The Planning Function: evidence to make Family Support Services, Housing (Jointly with People To the second Building Control, recommendations on effective support for carers and young Scrutiny Committee).
+Scrutiny also includes the To influence the decisions, Safeguarding vulnerable This can include scrutiny of the following: policy and practice of public adults and children, children following: , , , , service providers by gathering in care.
+The Planning Function: evidence to make Family Support Services, Housing (Jointly with People Building Control, recommendations on effective support for carers and young Scrutiny Committee).
 Development Control. multi-agency action to improve carers, respite provision.
-Public Health, Environmental Lealth, and Tradings Asset Management.
-Compared Dragon and public service delivery.
-Social care and health; including deministration; Health and Trading Standards.
-Corporate Procurement.
-School Performance Scruting This can include courting of the including domiciliary, School Performance, Scrutiny of the Educational This can include scrutiny of the residential, nursing home and Community Safety Highways Transport and following: community care, occupational therapy, Highways, Transport and Traffic Management.
-Achievement Service (EAS)Management of Individual Key services provided in reablement, assistive Street Lighting.
-Schools Budgets, Schools partnership to local technology, Disability Grounds Maintenance.
+Public Health, Environmental Asset Management. public service delivery.
+Social care and health; Health and Trading Corporate Procurement.
+T1: : : : : : : : : : : : : : : : : : : including domiciliary, Standards.
+School Performance, Scrutiny This can include scrutiny of the residential, nursing home and Community Safety of the Educational following: community care, Highways, Transport and Traffic Management Achievement Service (EAS) Kan aan iaa a manida dii occupational therapy, Traffic Management.
+Management of Individual Sahaala Budgata Sahaala Key services provided in reablement, assistive Street Lighting.
+Crown do Maintenance Schools Budgets, Schools partnership to local technology, Disability Grounds Maintenance.
 Delegated Budgets, the communities, such as those Services, Community Meals Countryside management.
-Authority's Schools communities, such as those Services, Community ivieals Countryside management.
-Authority's actions
+Authority's Schools